- Plant Sale

 National Historic Trail in Philadelphia

-Washington, D.C. – U.S. Northeast Philadelphia via Frankford Avenue.
-The National Historic Trail will mark the 600-mile route taken by the armies of George Washington and Count Rochambeau followed in 1781 to arrive in Yorktown, VA to fight the battle that ended the Revolutionary War. voted today for a new law establishing a National Historic Trail that will pass through
+Washington, D.C. – U.S. Rep. Schwartz voted today for a new law establishing a National Historic Trail that will pass through Northeast Philadelphia via Frankford Avenue.
+The Washington-Rochambeau Revolutionary Route National Historic Trail will mark the 600-mile route taken by the armies of George Washington and Count Rochambeau followed in 1781 to arrive in Yorktown, VA to fight the battle that ended the Revolutionary War.

 “The designation of the Washington-Rochambeau route as a National Historic Trail recognizes one of the many important contributions that Philadelphia made to achieving independence,” U.S. Rep. Schwartz said.
 “It serves as an important reminder of the sacrifices and efforts that our ancestors made for our country and to advance democracy.”